kevinzheng/git2-issue/README.md

 I'm seeking for help for that issue with $100 offer, not very much, but hope anyone could help!
 Pls send me message if you can help, I will pay for that.
 Very appreciate it!

 ## Issue:
 > using `git2-rs` in `async` handler of `actix_web` causes old files in git repository deleted, the reason might be that `libgit2` doesn't work well in multiple thread environment.
-But even the files creating are not happened at the same time, it always make the old files deleted, then only one file left at the end.
+But even the files creating do not happen at the same time, it always make the old files deleted, then only one file left at the end.

 ## Target:
 > It creates files through `actix_web` correctly, no old files deleting.